microsoft/CameraTraps/README.md

 This repo is maintained by folks in the [Microsoft AI for Earth](http://aka.ms/aiforearth) program who like looking at pictures of animals.
 I mean, we want to use machine learning to support conservation too, but we also really like looking at pictures of animals.

+# How we work with ecologists

+We work with ecologists all over the world to help them spend less time annotating images and more time thinking about conservation.
+You can read a little more about how this works on our [AI for Earth camera trap collaborations page](collaborations.md).

-You can read more about what we do to support camera trap researchers in our recent [blog post](https://medium.com/microsoftazure/accelerating-biodiversity-surveys-with-azure-machine-learning-9be53f41e674).
+You can also read about what we do to support camera trap researchers in our recent [blog post](https://medium.com/microsoftazure/accelerating-biodiversity-surveys-with-azure-machine-learning-9be53f41e674).

 # Data